-- Violating copyright laws and/or software agreements-When in doubt, do not copy. - Creating, disseminating or possessing legally obscene material or other illegal documents or images. - Using University resources to harass or threaten others. - Violating the statutes 569.093-569.099 Cum Supp RSMO 1992. - Tampering with computer data. - Tampering with computer equipment. - Tampering with computer users.
+- Violating copyright laws and/or software agreements-When in doubt, do not copy. - Creating, disseminating or possessing legally obscene material or other illegal documents or images. - Using University resources to harass or threaten others. - Violating the statutes 569.093-569.099 Cum Supp RSMO 1992. - Tampering or damaging computer data. - Tampering or damaging computer equipment. - Tampering with computer users.